g-berthiaume/sdcr/DESIGN.md

 The client wanted a 7 LED interfaces that would blink in different pattern depending on the device state.
 Having to manage all the state machines for those LED behaviour could be complex, and more importantly, the client could change the design at any moment.

+Funny to have the problem of a UX designer, as a bare metal programmer.

 A library that could **define a routine with a simple string API** could be handy...

 ```c